-The Music Photo Gallery is pleased to present the Official Multimedia Touring Exhibition “John Lennon, The New York Years” by Bob Gruen, the icon of Rock and Roll photography of all the times.
-Gruen’s work explores the life of John Lennon and Yoko Ono during the 70s and provides an intimate look at New York City at the beginning of the movement that would mark an entire generation and change the world for the upcoming generations.
+The Music Photo Gallery is excited to present the Official Multimedia Touring Exhibition, "John Lennon: The New York Years," by Bob Gruen, the iconic Rock and Roll photographer of all time.
+Through Gruen's lens, this exhibition delves into the lives of John Lennon and Yoko Ono during the 1970s, providing an intimate glimpse into the heart of New York City during the formative stages of a movement that would go on to define an entire generation and reshape the world for generations to come.

 A Record Exhibition in South América